christianschleifer/christianschleifer.com/content/about.md

 understand the importance of not shying away from understanding the inner workings of abstractions.
 I hope to provide guidance and insights on how you too can embrace a similar approach, empowering you to become a confident and knowledgeable developer.

-Get ready to unravel the complexities of the tech world with me as your guide.
-Together, we'll navigate the intricacies of this ever-evolving field and uncover the magic behind the technology we interact with every day.